 - Use Facebook Ads to Increase Reach – Facebook Ads can be a good way to get in front of users who are on Facebook but are not currently aware of your business.
 For more tips on Facebook advertising, read our 25 tips from the pros.

-- Collaborate with Other Businesses – Find mutually beneficial businesses to partner with, co-promote each other’s products and double your audience.
+- Collaborate with Other Businesses – Find mutually beneficial businesses to partner with, allowing you to co-promote each other’s products and double your audience.

 - Tell a Story – What makes Facebook a unique platform for selling is that it’s a platform created for telling stories.
 Try doing more than pushing products—use a story to provide more background and context that can help increase your sales.